grab/engineering-blog/_posts/2017-05-10-troubleshooting-unusual-aws-elb-5xx-error.md

 <br/>

-Few interesting points worth noting in above metrics:
+There are a few interesting points worth noting in above metrics:

 - There are no errors from backend i.e. no 5XX or 4XX errors.
 - Healthy and unhealthy instance count do not change i.e. all backend instances are healthy and serving the ELB.